cloudfoundry/pmc-notes/Extensions/2020/2020-09-28-extensions.md

 - v2 buildpack users still use it
 - we will move it to the attic when we end support for v2 buildpacks

+### BOSH Backup & Restore (BBR)

+- just shipped v.
+1.8.0 with a validator for S3 configuration
+- will ship soon 1.9.0 with some SSH refactoring and improvements
+- looking into some potential future changes
+- re. ongoing maintenance: will maintain BBR as CVE and bug free

 # Projects